![]() | Other application modules is a group holding various application modules. |

 Press the Start/Stop button of the COMPANO 100 test set to output the test current and to carry out the measurement.

 The measurement will be performed with the configured frequencies, and interpolated to the specified nominal frequency.
-Additionally, the reduction factor value in the display will be updated.
+Additionally, the split factor value in the display will be updated.

 Check the current shown in the display.
 It should show approximately the same value as the current displayed during the output setup.
 If it is significantly lower, the cause may be a loose connection at the cables used for current injection.